DelveFore/ignite-hydrogen/readme.md

 > In everyway those contributing `Hydrogen` want to promote the people and along with efforts of Ignite Red for these open source projects.
 Please check out ways to support their efforts and the open source community!

 ## Concepts
-There is a whole project soon to be released for everyone!
-In the meantime, some quick highlights we'll leverage in version 1 (see roadmap for details including GraphQL support and potentially support for Mobx-State-Tree)
+(see roadmap for details including GraphQL and Mobx-State-Tree support)

 - Finite State Machine with asynchornous state management (via Saga and Redux)
 - Atomic Design UI Library implementing BEM and View Styling separation